-Section 3.
+Section 4.
 Distribution of Overtime

-Management shall assign overtime work as equitably as possible among all qualified employees in the same classification in the same organizational unit and work location.
-In the assignment of overtime under this provision, however, Management may consider special skills required to perform particular work.
-An employee may request a written explanation of the special skills required.
+Management shall assign overtime work as equitably as possible among all qualified employees in the same classification in the same organizational work unit and work location.
+In the assignment of overtime under this provision, however, Management may consider special skills required to perform particular work and shall make available the acquisition of special skills to all employees in the same classification in the same organizational work unit and work location based on departmental needs.